 Fishing at sunset (Picture BC photo)

 May to the end of September is the best time for fishing off Haida Gwaii.
-Peak time for spring salmon is early May to mid-August.
+Peak time for spring (Tyee or King) salmon is early May to mid-August.
 For coho salmon, it's early July to end of September.
 Halibut season runs from end of May to early October, while cod and snapper are usually targeted from early June to the end of September.
 From October to March, peaking in December and January, serious anglers can also target steelhead.
 These fish are catch and release only, however.